khanlab/labelmerge/docs/getting_started/docker.md

 The first three arguments to Labelmerge (as with any BIDS App) are the input folder (`test/data/bids`), the output folder (`test/data/derivatives`), and the analysis level (`participant`).
-The `participant` analysis level is used in SCATTR to perform further participant-level processing of Freesurfer (thalamus segmentation), external atlases (combining segmentations) and diffusion derived data (estimation of fibre orientation distributions).
-This includes estimating an average response function from input data.
-The `--fs-license` argument allows for specification of the location of the required Freesurfer license file if not already specified in the `FS_LICENSE` environment variable.
-Note, that this is required to perform any Freesurfer-related processing.
-The `--force-output` flag is a Snakemake argument that is invoked to allow for writing of output file to already existing folders - in this case, for thalamus segmentations via Freesurfer.
-We also used the `--dry-run/-n` option to print out what would run, without actually running the workflow.

-When you run the above command, a long listing will print out, describing all the rules that will be run.
-We can also have a shell command used for each rule printed to screen using the `-p` Snakemake option

 ```
 docker run -it --rm -v c:\Users\username\Downloads\scattr\test:\test  khanlab_scattr_latest.sif /test/data/bids /test/data/derivatives participant --fs-license /test/fs_license --force-output -np
 ```

 Now to actually run the workflow, we need to specify how many cores to use and leave out the dry-run option.
-The Snakemake `--cores` option tells SCATTR how many cores to use.
-Using `--cores 8` means that SCATTR will only make use of 8 cores at most.
+The Snakemake `--cores` option tells  how many cores to use.
+Using `--cores 8` means that Labelmerge will only make use of 8 cores at most.
 Generally speaking, you should use `--cores all`, so it can make maximal use of all available CPU cores it has access to on your system.
 This is especially useful if you are running multiple subjects.